prettymuchbryce/rugburn/README.md

 This means your configuration and transforms will remain deterministic and the history of them will be retained.

-Caching is optional in the case where it is not desired, or not infeasible due to a larger dataset.
+Caching is optional in the case where it is not desired, or infeasible due to a larger dataset.

 ## Status